seabeya/tech-stack/js/README.md

 <br>

-### 🔷 Function Environment
+### 🔷 Function Scope

 Each time a function is called, a new local environment is created, which includes the function's arguments, local variables.

-> Variables declared within a function are considered local variables and are only accessible within the function's local environment.
+> Variables declared using `let`, `const`, and `var` within a function scope are considered local variables and are only accessible within the function's local environment.
 They cannot be accessed from outside the function or from other functions unless they are explicitly returned.

 > The local environment has access to the memory of its parent environment.
 If it does not find a value in the local memory, it searches one scope higher (parent) until it either finds the value or encounters a 'not defined' error.